 Sergeant Champney then told the woman – who did not comply immediately – to exit the vehicle so it could be inventoried.

 “The female kept reaching around in the vehicle and I told her to stop reaching around and get out of the car,” explained Officer Wiroren in his Narrative.
-The woman was later identified as Alexandra Lightsinger.
+According to the Winchendon Police Department, the woman falsely identified herself as Alexandra Lightsinger, 28, of Franklin, New Hampshire, about four days following her arrest, she was correctly identified as Gabrielle Cola, born January 16, 1993.

 According to police, McGuire-Wiegand, 29, lives in an apartment on Main Street in Laconia, New Hampshire, and is a handyman by trade.

-After Lightsinger was handcuffed and placed in the back of a cruiser, the officers began inventorying the Honda.
+After Cola was handcuffed and placed in the back of a cruiser, the officers began inventorying the Honda.

 In the pocket of the front door, police found two large stacks of money, each bundled together with a rubber band.
 Police later found that each stack contained 47 20-dollar bills, together totaling $1,880.